CameraKit/camerakit-android/README.md

 ## Features

 - Image and video capture seamlessly working with the same preview session.
+- Automatic use of both Camera and Camera2 APIs.
 - Automatic system permission handling.
 - Automatic preview scaling.
   - Create a `CameraView` of any size (not just presets!).
   - Automatic output cropping to match your `CameraView` bounds.
 - Multiple capture modes.
-  - `PICTURE_MODE_QUALITY`: an image captured normally using the camera APIs.
+  - `PICTURE_MODE_STANDARD`: an image captured normally using the camera APIs.
-  - `PICTURE_MODE_SPEED`: a freeze frame of the `CameraView` preview (similar to SnapChat and Instagram) for devices with slower cameras.
+  - `PICTURE_MODE_STILL`: a freeze frame of the `CameraView` preview (similar to SnapChat and Instagram) for devices with slower cameras.
   - Automatic picture mode determination based on measured speed.
 - Built-in tap to focus and auto focus.
+- Built-in pinch to zoom.

 ## Setup